 If simplify answer your question.

-Ego is about how you see yourself and your sense of self-importance, while Self-esteem is about how you feel about yourself and what value you put on yourself.
+Ego is about how you see yourself and your sense of self-importance, while self-esteem is about how you feel about yourself and what value you place on yourself.

 What is self-esteem?